 The Japanese bestseller is now an Aussie bestseller.
 Who doesn’t love a good time-travel story?
 Especially one with a cover THAT aesthetically pleasing.
 At only 200 pages and broken into four unique episodes, even those TikTok shortened attention spans can enjoy this novella.
 Take a seat at the cafe, reunite with the one that got away – just return before the coffee gets cold…

-Favourite Article of the Week: Brad Pitt Drops $57 Million on Historic Californian Home
+Favourite Article of the Week: Inside Brad Pitt’s New $57 Million Historic Californian Home

 Hot N Saucy Hot Sauce